top of page

 - Johnny Parker, music director & producer

 His conducting credits include vocal coaching and directing educational, repertory theatre, masterwork, and pops music productions for choral, symphonic, and music festival organizations.
-His album Blue Skies is available online and his compositions include works for choirs, orchestras, jazz bands, and theater.
+Shirtz has written compositions for choirs, orchestras, jazz bands, musical theater, and major works such as "The Solemn Blessings" and his most recent musical narrative, "To Rise Above: The Story of a Tuskegee Airman."

 “Strong musicianship and spontaneous substantive